About This Chapter

 The language barrier presents clear challenges to English as a second language (ESL) students in school.
 This lesson describes how an inclusion setting benefits ESL students in acquiring language, content knowledge and social skills.

-There has been an increase in the number of English Language Learners (ELLs) in the classroom.
-This lesson will highlight ways in which to scaffold instruction for ELLs to become successful in the classroom.
-A short quiz will follow to test your knowledge.
+The number of English language learners (ELLs) in the classroom is on the rise, and teachers must have strategies for teaching these students.
+This lesson will highlight ways in which to scaffold instruction for ELLs to help them become successful in the classroom.

 Student-centered instruction is an effective method for teaching.
 This lesson explains what student-centered instruction is and details some of its benefits.